abpy/improved-sapling-tree-generator/README.md

 * negative down angle values for leaves now works similarly to branches
 * leaf scale taper works for palmate compound leaves (negative number of leaves)
 * leaf bend removed, is set to zero for old presets with leaf bend
+* Length variation now affects split branch stems individually
+* Down angle is calculated differently and should be easier to use, the old method is available.

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree